 Improving security posture by eliminating endpoint security coverage gaps

-Cybersecurity Asset Management use cases #1
+Cybersecurity Asset Management use cases #1: Endpoint Security

 This blog is the first in an ongoing series where we will look at the common use cases for cybersecurity asset management today.
 Good asset management is a foundational component of an organization’s cybersecurity strategy and supports a wide range of use cases, according to the UK’s National Cybersecurity Centre (NCSC), ‘if you want to apply security controls, knowing what assets you have in your environment is fundamental.’
 This blog looks at the important role cybersecurity asset management can play in endpoint hygiene and security best practices.